embrace-io/embrace-docs/content/ios/features/configuration-file.md

 ---
 title: "Configuration File"
-description: A reference guide too configuration options available in the iOS SDK
+description: A reference guide to configuration options available in the iOS SDK
 weight: 6
 aliases:
   - /ios/configuration-file/